-The announcement detailed a purchase of 200 vehicles to replace the Snatch Vixen, jumping immediately on the number the opposition and media jumped on the fact that the original tender documents called for a quantity of 400, more cuts in spending to beat the government with.
+The announcement detailed the purchase of 200 vehicles to replace the Snatch Vixen, jumping immediately on the number the opposition and media jumped on the fact that the original tender documents called for a quantity of 400, more cuts in spending to beat the government with.

 In fact, the tender actually stated ‘up to 400’

-Responding to the accusations the MoD issued a rebuttal saying the first batch of 200 would be purchased as a UOR with additional follow on orders some time after.
+Responding to the accusations the MoD issued a rebuttal saying the first batch of 200 would be purchased as a UOR with additional follow on orders sometime after.
 It failed to mention how many would be in the follow on phase though, all very vague.

-The issue of the Snatch Land Rover is one of the most shameful episodes in the MoD’s acquisition history because unlike most disastrous programmes that just involve taxpayers cash, the Snatch debacle has cost many lives and even more limbs.
+The issue of the Snatch Land Rover is one of the most shameful episodes in the MoD’s acquisition history because, unlike most disastrous programmes that just involve taxpayers cash, the Snatch debacle has cost many lives and even more limbs.
 It is a huge subject and would take many posts to even scratch the surface.
 Defence of the Realm has excellent coverage and whilst some of the conclusions drawn are incorrect the general thrust, the need to stop using vulnerable patrol vehicles in a theatre where the IED is the weapon of choice is one that is fundamentally correct.

 The original tender documents were issued in February 2009, one might wonder, given the obvious urgency of the requirement why it has taken over a year to get even to this stage.

 The need to replace the Snatch Vixen, which replaced the Snatch 2A was discussed even further before that.
 In a written statement, the then Secretary of State for Defence (John Hutton MP) stated there would be no public enquiry over the use of the Snatch Land Rover in British service.